Warren Anatomical Museum

 Know Before You Go

 The Museum's exhibition gallery is located on the fifth floor of the Countway Library of Medicine.
-You will need to sign in with the guard, then take the elevator to the fifth floor.
+You will need to sign in with the guard, make sure you bring a form of photo ID, then take the elevator to the fifth floor.
+Admission is free.

-It is easiest to walk around from behind the library to the entrance, rather then follow the streets.
+It is easiest to walk around from behind the library to the entrance, rather than follow the streets.
 The library is next to the Brigham T stop and is a large concrete building.